photoprism/photoprism-docs/docs/user-guide/users/roles.md

 *Visitors* cannot be added manually.
 This special role is tied to a system account that represents anonymous users who use links to view albums or other content that has been shared with them.
 Visitors can only access these resources and cannot log in with a username or password.
 Other than guests, they also cannot retain their personal settings for longer than their browsing session lasts.

 !!! example ""
-    Additional [user account](cli.md#command-options) roles such as *Manager*, *User*, *Viewer*, and *Contributor* are only available with PhotoPrism Pro.
-Personal editions focus on the baseline roles shown during local setup.
+    *User* and *Viewer* are available with Essentials and Plus; our Community Edition provides *Admin*, *Guest*, and *Visitor*.
+PhotoPrism Pro offers additional roles for delegated administration and upload-centric workflows — see [Managing User Accounts](https://www.photoprism.app/pro/kb/roles/) in the Pro Knowledge Base.